sridhar-sp/android-playground/AIDL/README.md

 ### What's AIDL

-Android Interface Definition Language (AIDL), using we can create common interface which both client and server agree upon in order to communicate with each other using IPC.
+Android Interface Definition Language (AIDL), using which we can create common interface which both client and server agree upon in order to communicate with each other using IPC.

-AIDL supports all java primitive and handful of wrapper data types, such as String, List, Map
+AIDL supports all java primitive data types and handful of wrapper data types, such as String, List, Map

 ## Android IPC